-Annapurna region trekking is named by Annapurna Himalayas, which is north-center of Nepal.
-Annapurna is a section of the Himalayas in north-central Nepal that includes above 8,091 meters (26,545 ft) Annapurna-I. Annapurna region is more than 200 KM far from Kathmandu feasible for driving or fly to Pokhara.
+Annapurna region trekking is named by Annapurna Himalayas, which is north-western of Nepal.
+Annapurna is a section of the Himalayas in north-central Nepal that includes above 8,091 meters (26,545 ft) Annapurna-I. Annapurna region is more than 200 KM far from Kathmandu, feasible for driving or fly to Pokhara.
 Annapurna is a Sanskrit name which literally means "full of food" (feminine form), but is normally translated as Goddess of the Harvests.
 In Hinduism, Annapurna is "the universal and timeless kitchen-goddess”, the mother who feeds.
 Without her there is starvation, a universal fear; this makes Annapurna a universal goddess.
 The unique biodiversity, the scenic grandeur in combination with the multicultural and multi-ethnic diversity make it the world’s most popular trekking destinations.

 Annapurna region covers 7629 Sq.
-KM spectacular, ranging from 900 meters up to 8091m meter overall tropical to alpine bio climatic zone.
+KM spectacular, ranging from 900 meters up to, 8091 m meter overall tropical to alpine bio climatic zone.
 The variation in the climatic patterning provides many different plants and animals.
 There are several features that make the Annapurna region a unique place in the world.
 It contains the world's deepest river gorge - Kali Gandaki Gorge, which is 3 miles long and 1.5 miles wide, a valley with fossils from the Tethys Sea dating 60 million years ago.
 The region contains the world's largest rhododendron forest in Ghorepani.
 North of Annapurna massif, is the Tilicho Lake, world’s highest altitude fresh water lake.

-The biological diversity of the Annapurna region is equally rivaled by cultural diversity.
+The biological diversity of the Annapurna region is equally rivalled by cultural diversity.
 Gurung and Magar are the dominant groups in the south, whereas Thakali, Manage and Luba are dominant in the north.
 Each of these groups speaks their own tongues, and has unique cultures and traditions.
-Besides, there are also Brahmin, Chhetri and other occupational castes although in comparatively smaller numbers.
+Besides, there are also Brahmin, Chhetri and other occupational castes, although in comparatively smaller numbers.
 Hindu, Buddhist and pre-Buddhist religions along with a mixture of all these are common across the region.